marczaku/204-cpp-oop/05-move/README.md

 ### LValue

+`lvalue`: a value with an identity, a variable
+- Named so, because it can stand on the left side of an assignment
+- Usually can't be moved
-`lvalue`: a value with an identity, a variable.
-It usually can't be moved, because you might want to continue using the original value:
+- because you might want to continue using the original value:

 ```c++
 String zeusName{"Zeus", 7}; // zeusName is an lvalue